tabbassidaloii/BridgeDbDemoBioSB2022/scripts/1-identifier_mapping_transcriptomics/identifier_mapping_transcriptomics.md

   library(ggplot2)
 })

-# set your working environment to the location where your current source file is saved into.
+#Set your working environment to the location where your current source file is saved into.
 setwd(dirname(rstudioapi::getSourceEditorContext()$path))
 ```